Launch rate

 Why 100 applications get zero interviews

 Quick answer: if 100 applications produced zero interviews, audit the batch before increasing volume.
-Look for seven failure modes: low-quality postings, weak proof match, generic resume targeting, poor channel mix, late timing, missing follow-up, and no feedback loop.
+Look for seven failure modes: low-quality postings, weak proof coverage, generic resume targeting, poor channel mix, late timing, missing follow-up, and no feedback loop.
 The goal is not to guarantee interviews.
 The goal is to stop spending the same application unit on roles with different odds.

 A hundred applications can produce zero interviews for reasons that are fixable, reasons that are structural, and reasons you cannot observe from the outside.
 The mistake is treating the batch as one number.
 Break it into signals.